Skip to main content

 • Data dependency: Model behavior depends on training data, not just code

-• Model drift: Models degrade over time as real-world data changes
+• Model drift: Models degrade over time as real-world data shifts

 • Reproducibility: Same code + different data = different model

-• Explainability: Need to understand why models make decisions
+• Explainability: Stakeholders and regulators need to understand why models make decisions

 AspectDevOpsMLOps

-Primary ArtifactCode (versioned in Git)Code + Data + Model
+Primary ArtifactCode (versioned in Git)Code + Data + Trained Model

 MonitoringLatency, errors, uptime+ Model drift, data drift, prediction quality